dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

   .. code-block:: ini

     develop
-    main_v3.1
+    main_v4.1
     * feature_777_wrapper_xyz

-  where the asterisk, "*", indicates which branch is currently in use/checked out.
+  The asterisk (*) indicates which branch is currently in use/checked out.

 Make changes to code in the feature branch